rainbow494/arch-1/doc/en-us/nytimes-architecture-no-head-no-master-no-single-point-of-fa.markdown

 >
 > Our premier online offering www.nytimes.com has a new look and new underpinnings, now including a messaging architecture implemented using RabbitMQ.
 >
-> This architecture - <span>Fabrik</span> - has dozens of RabbitMQ instances spread across 6 AWS zones in Oregon and Dublin.
+> This architecture -     Fabrik     - has dozens of RabbitMQ instances spread across 6 AWS zones in Oregon and Dublin.
 The instances are organized into "wholesale" and "retail" layers.
 Connection to clients is via websockets/sockjs.
 >
 > Upon launch today, the system autoscaled to ~500,000 users.
 Connection times remained flat at ~200ms.
 >